Close

 1. Join us for the Open House:

-• The Open House information session will he held on December 10, 2025 at 6:00pm at the Perth East Recreation Complex (PERC), 40 Temperance Street, Milverton, ON.
+• The Open House information session was he held on December 10, 2025 at 6:00pm at the Perth East Recreation Complex (PERC), 40 Temperance Street, Milverton, ON.
+There was a brief presentation starting at 6:30pm and then and a moderated opportunity to ask questions and then provide input and ideas

 2. Provide comments to the feedback: